 According to ESHRE the average success rate of IVF with own eggs for patients over 45 is around 2% – this figure continues to decline in patients over 50 – however remember the caveat that we are all different and if you want and choose to try IVF with your own eggs after the age of 50 you will be able to do so in a few countries around the world.

-IVF at 50: Final Thoughts
+IVF at 50: final thoughts

 Depending on your country of residence you may have reached the age of 50 and thought that your opportunity to access IVF treatment may have passed.
 It is true that opportunity and success do decline with age, however not all is lost!
 There are countries around the world that are governed by liberal fertility legislation which means that clinics can offer a variety of treatments for older patients.

 This article will hopefully prove to be a good starting point by illustrating which countries have legislation in place and which specifically limit treatment by age.
-Once you have options by country you will be able drill down and see if any clinic has a built a reputation for treatment older patients.
+Once you have options by country you will be able to drill down and see if any clinic has a built a reputation for treating older patients.
 Remember if you are offered success rates ensure they apply to your age and make the most of patient forums and testimonials to get a feel for the experiences of others who have attempted treatment at a similar age.

 A final thought: Although age is a key determinant in IVF treatment it is not the only one.
 If you are considering IVF at 50 plus get a health check and discuss your options.
 They might be better than you think!